-Third-party assessments of a company's conduct against the UN Guiding Principles on Business and Human Rights are available in an ESG comparison tool used by analysts as part of the company research process; third-party reports exploring controversies in more detail are available upon request.
+Aspects of the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights, are evaluated through the Investment Manager's company research process, including through third-party assessments of company conduct made available for use by analysts as part of a proprietary ESG comparison tool designed to aid comparisons of ESG metrics across companies.
 Portfolio managers receive a list of failing or "watch list" companies as part of an ESG dashboard report.
-If an investee company is on a "watch list" or out of alignment, that may influence the Investment Manager's view of the company.
+If an investee company is on a "watch list" or out of alignment, that may influence the Investment Manager's view of the company; however, the company would not automatically be deemed to fail the "do no significant harm" principle on that basis alone.